Minimum Wage Question and Answer

 While business lobbyists sometimes suggest that tipped workers do not need a minimum wage because they earn decent incomes after tips are included, this is simply not the case for the vast majority of tipped workers.
 While a relatively small number of waiters, waitresses, and bartenders at high-end restaurants in major cities earn high incomes, the restaurant industry overall is one of the nation’s lowest wage sectors.
 The overwhelming majority of waiters, waitresses, and tipped workers in other industries (like car wash attendants and nail salon workers) earn very low wages.
 As a result, the family poverty rate for waitresses and waiters is nearly three times the average for all workers.

-For information on campaigns to improve working condition for restaurant workers, contact Jose Oliva at Restaurant Workers Opportunities Centers United at email@example.com.
-For more information on the tipped worker minimum wage rate and law in your state, see “Restoring the Minimum Wage For America’s Tipped Workers” and “Waiting for Change: The Federal $2.13 Subminimum Wage.”
+For more information on the tipped worker minimum wage rate, see “Restoring the Minimum Wage For America’s Tipped Workers” and “Waiting for Change: The Federal $2.13 Subminimum Wage.”

 Are low-wage workers who are affected by the minimum wage mostly teens?

 Contrary to stereotypes, low-wage workers whose pay scales are affected by the minimum wage are overwhelmingly adults, many supporting families.
-According to the Bureau of Labor Statistics, three quarters of minimum wage earners are 20 or older.
-The percentage is even higher for low-wage workers earning $9.00 or $10.00 per hour, whose pay scales would rise if the minimum wage were restored to its historical level.
-In fact, the median worker age is close to 40 for home health care workers, one of the nation’s top-growth low-wage occupations.
+Adults over the age of 20 make up 88 percent of all workers who would receive a raise if the federal minimum wage were raised to $10.10 per hour, according to an analysis of Census data by the Economic Policy Institute.
+The median worker age is close to 40 for home health care workers, one of the nation’s top-growth low-wage occupations.
 Especially after the Great Recession, more and more Americans are spending their careers in low-wage jobs where the minimum wage helps set pay scales.

 When was the last minimum wage increased?